Blavatnik School of Government

-The Blavatnik School of Government is a school of public policy founded in 2010 at the University of Oxford in England.
-The School was founded following a £75 million donation from a business magnate Len Blavatnik, supported by £26 million from the University of Oxford.
-It is part of Oxford's Social Sciences Division, which aims to train current and future leaders in the practice of government.
+The Blavatnik School of Government is the school of public policy of the University of Oxford in Oxford, England.
+The School was founded in 2010 following a £75 million donation from business magnate Len Blavatnik, supported by £26 million from the University of Oxford.
+The school has consistently been recognised as among the best public policy schools in the world.

+The Blavatnik School of Government is part of Oxford's Social Sciences Division, which aims to train current and future leaders in the practice of government.